cinchy-co/Documentation/guides-for-using-cinchy/user-guides/data-management.md

 The Collaboration log is accessible from every table within Cinchy (including metadata).
 It shows the version history of ALL changes that have been made to an individual row of data.

-To access Cinchy’s Collaboration Log:
+To access the Cinchy Collaboration Log:

 1. Open the desired table
 2. Locate the desired row **> Right Click > View Collaboration Log** _(Image 6)._